nelhage/blog.nelhage.com/content/draft/personal-infrastructure-with-claude.md

 I expect -- at least for the immediate future -- that this will remain a powerful pattern: human-defined interface boundaries or system decomposition, and Claude working "in between the lines."
 Presumably, as time goes on, Claude will be capable of handling larger and larger subsystems mostly-autonomously, and we will also gain confidence and build techniques for handling ones with fuzzier specifications.

 [testability]: https://blog.nelhage.com/2016/03/design-for-testability/

-## I'm tentatively excited

-Even as I've been aware of the ongoing progress in coding performance by language models, I mostly haven't made much use of them myself, and I've approached them with a vague sense of dread and preemptive exhaustion.
-This comes from a number of places, but I think a large one is that a lot of the LLM usage I see feels antithetical to my personal approach to software and philosophy of software: I like to [deeply understand][understand] software systems, and build with careful craft, but a lot of the enthusiasm around LLMs feels targeted at replacing human understanding and spewing out ever-growing piles of mediocre glue code, rather than augmenting understanding and building with care.

-I still have that fear, but this small project gave me another perspective: LLMs may be drastically lowering the cost to building personal tooling -- to certain types of [situated software][situated] -- and letting me, personally, build more of the one-off tooling to manage my digital life, which I feel like [used to be ubiquitous in my life][situated-newsletter], but is now tangled in a hellish mess of broken APIs, confusing OAuth, and other tangles of modernity.
-I have half a dozen projects languishing in my TODO list to extract data from `$service` or import data from `$google_project` into `$other_tool`, all of which I know I **could** build, given time, but which just seem not worth the squeeze when I just know I'm going to lose three days just figuring out how the hell to auth to Google again.
-If Claude can do that boilerplate for me, maybe I'll revisit those!
-And for many such projects, the code itself can be entirely throwaway or is fully described by its interface definition, and so I'm happy to **not** build it with craft, but treat it as a black box maintained by the helpful bots.

-I **don't** think we're yet at a point where LLMs enable that sort of personal software, at scale, by people who **don't** already have much of the expertise and background context to do it themselves; but that does seem like it may change, and that, too, would be interesting to consider.

 ## Code is cheaper than ever